Q: Who should apply for a seasonal role at Omega?

 The Omega Center for Sustainable Living (OCSL) Team develops strategies for Omega’s campus as we strive to include more sustainable practices around purchasing, energy use, recycling, composting, and zero waste.
 OCSL staff are responsible for tours of Omega’s Eco Machine and a number of programs for participants and the seasonal community relating to sustainable living and regenerative design.

-The Garden Team is part of the OCSL and maintains the Omega Garden and all flower beds and potted plants throughout campus.
+The Garden Team is part of the OCSL and maintains Omega’s landscaping, flower beds, a small vegetable garden, EcoMachine lagoon and wetlands, our mushroom yard and other permaculture projects, and any potted plants throughout campus.

 The Reception Team greets, orients, and checks in all arriving participants.